PCI DSS Version 4.0: High-Level Expectations for Your Merchants

 You can also remind merchant contacts of critical procedures, especially the steps they should take if there is a suspected incident or breach, who they would contact, and how they would take payments in the interim (i.e., do they have a back-up or alternative method already identified)?

 Reinforce to your merchants that your PCI team (and CampusGuard!) will be there to assist during the upcoming transition to the new version and will provide training workshops prior to the planned v4.0 SAQ cycle, as well as updated guidance documentation.
-Continued engagement with your merchants allows them to feel comfortable coming to your team when questions arise and prevents any rogue activities from occurring on campus that could potentially put your organization at risk for non-compliance.
+Continued engagement with your merchants allows them to feel comfortable coming to your team when questions arise and prevents any rogue activities from occurring on the location that could potentially put your organization at risk for non-compliance.

 If you have questions about how best to structure a merchant workshop or if you would like to partner with your dedicated CampusGuard customer advocate team to present to your merchant community, don’t hesitate to reach out to your CRM or contact us to discuss further.